Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

-- Bellinger leads Chicago with 152 hits, batting .310 this season with 55 extra-base hits.
+- Bellinger leads Chicago in total hits (152) this season while batting .307 with 55 extra-base hits.

-- He ranks sixth in batting average, 27th in on base percentage, and ninth in slugging among qualified hitters in MLB action.
+- Among qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks 29th and he is 10th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.